-Photos: Chernobyl’s ‘liquidators’ return 40 years after nuclear disaster
+Photos: Chornobyl's 'liquidators' return 40 years after nuclear disaster

 In Pictures

-Chernobyl’s surviving ‘liquidators’ return 40 years after nuclear disaster
+Chornobyl’s surviving ‘liquidators’ return 40 years after nuclear disaster

-About 600,000 soldiers, firefighters, engineers, miners and medics cleaned up after the explosion of the Soviet Union’s Chernobyl nuclear power plant.
+About 600,000 soldiers, firefighters, engineers, miners and medics cleaned up after the explosion of the Soviet Union's Chornobyl Nuclear Power Plant.

-Ukraine is marking 40 years since the explosion at the Chernobyl nuclear power plant, the world’s worst civilian nuclear disaster, with survivors of the cleanup operation returning to the site amid renewed debate over its human and environmental toll.
+Ukraine is marking 40 years since the explosion at the Chornobyl Nuclear Power Plant, the world’s worst civilian nuclear disaster, with survivors of the cleanup operation returning to the site amid renewed debate over its human and environmental toll.

-At 01:23 on April 26, 1986, a botched safety test triggered a catastrophic blast in reactor four at the Chernobyl plant in northern Ukraine, then part of the Soviet Union.
+At 1:23am on April 26 (22:23 GMT, April 25), 1986, a botched safety test triggered a catastrophic blast in reactor four at the Chornobyl plant in northern Ukraine, then part of the Soviet Union.

 The explosion tore through the building and sent an enormous plume of radioactive smoke into the atmosphere.